Blending Supervised and Reinforcement Fine-Tuning with Prefix Sampling: Prefix Reinforcement Fine-Tuning

 \paragraph{Controlling Prefix Length with Cosine Decay Scheduler} In practice, we use a variable $l \in [0, 1]$ to determine the prefix length as $L=\lfloor l \cdot |y^*|\rfloor$.
 If $l\sim U(0, 1)$, the model naturally has a higher chance of accessing early tokens in the demonstration.
 However, specific skills, such as drawing conclusions or summarizing, are usually located at the end of the sequence.
-To alleviate this position bias, we propose using a cosine decay scheduler to control the prefix length.
+To alleviate this positional bias, we propose using a cosine-decay scheduler to control the prefix length.
 Specifically, the length variable $l$ is randomly sampled from $U(low, high)$, where $high$ is a constant and $low$ decreases from $high$ to near zero throughout the entire training.
-The design not only mitigates the position bias issue but also aligns with the existing standard SFT-and-then-RFT recipe.
-It also naturally introduces the curriculum learning schedule into the training.
+The design not only mitigates the position-bias issue but also incorporates a curriculum learning schedule into training, naturally aligning with the existing standard SFT-and-then-RFT recipe.

-\paragraph{Parallel Works} Note that several parallel works share a similar motivation to incorporate the offline dataset into RFT training.
-LUFFY~\citep{DBLP:journals/corr/abs-2504-14945} mixes offline data with other on-policy rollouts to perform RFT-style training.
-It assumes $\pi_{\text{off}}=1$ for importance sampling.
-It thereby removes the clipping mechanism for the off-policy data.
-It further proposes a policy reshaping function $f(\pi_\theta)=\frac{\pi_\theta}{\pi_\theta + \lambda}$, where $\lambda$ is a hyperparameter.
-Specifically, their method also falls into the unified view where $\beta$ is set as $f^{\prime}(\pi_\theta)\pi_\theta\hat{A}_t$.
-UFT~\citep{liu2025uft} first samples a prefix from the demonstration, then uses SFT loss on the prefix and RFT loss to train the model to generate responses with that prefix.
-Though providing theoretical justifications, the method is only verified in the synthetic and simple setting (Through our preliminary study, we found that UFT's optimization is heavily biased by the prefix loss, leading to unstable training).
+\paragraph{Related Works} Note that several parallel works share a similar motivation to incorporate the offline dataset into RFT training.
+LUFFY~\citep{DBLP:journals/corr/abs-2504-14945} mixes the entire offline data with other on-policy rollouts to perform RFT-style training.
+More similar to us, UFT~\citep{liu2025uft} first samples a prefix from the demonstration, then uses SFT loss on the prefix with a static small weight and RFT loss on the on-policy continuations.
 ReLIFT~\citep{ma2025learning} incorporates a staged method to interleave SFT and RFT, with the SFT focusing on challenging problems that RFT cannot solve.
-Compared with these methods, our approach is distinguished by its simplicity and ease of integration into existing RFT pipelines, requiring minimal modifications.
+Compared with these methods, our approach is distinguished by its practicability, simplicity, and ease of integration into existing RFT pipelines.
+We include these related works as a baseline, and further discussion of related works and a detailed comparison with these parallel works can be found in App.~\ref{app:related_works}.